-The number and the type of duties covered by the Statutory Auditors is in line with the regulations governing the limits on the maximum number of positions for members of Control Bodies, as set forth in Title V bis, Section V, Item II of the Consob Issuer Regulation.
+The number and the type of duties covered by the Statutory Auditors is in line with the regulations governing the limits on the maximum number of positions for members of Control Bodies, as set forth in Title V-bis, Section V, Item II of the Consob Issuer Regulation.

-Subsequent to its appointment, the Board of Statutory Auditors assessed its composition in relation to the independence criteria laid down in the Corporate Governance Code for directors.
-The results of the assessment were notified to the Board of Directors.
+The Board of Statutory Auditors assessed its composition against the independence criteria laid down in the Corporate Governance Code for directors and pursuant to Article 148 of the TUF.
+The results of the assessment were communicated to the Board of Directors, as required by the Code itself.

-For the structure of the Board of Statutory Auditors, please refer to Table no. 3 (for members in office until 20 December 2017) and to Table 3-bis (for members in office as of 21 December 2017).
+For the structure of the Board of Statutory Auditors, please refer to Table no. 3.